voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-consents-revoked.md

-The `CUSTOMER.CONSENTS.REVOKED` webhook means that a customer revoked their consent in Voucherify, such as consent to receive marketing communication.
+The `EVENTS.CUSTOMER.CONSENTS.REVOKED` event indicates that a customer revoked their consent in Voucherify, such as consent to receive marketing communication.